 The Cederberg Mountains are best-known for the classic hikes of the central Cederberg.
-But there are also plenty of great walking in the northern Cederberg, in the Pakhuis area close to Clanwilliam.
+But there are loads of great walks in the northern Cederberg as well.
+Especially in the Pakhuis area close to Clanwilliam.
 A unique characteristic of the northern Cederberg is that you may easily not see another walker on a walking trail… for hours if at all.
 This is wilderness at its raw best.

 Given that it is a mountainous area, some of the walks in the northern Cederberg involve some steep sections.
 As it is wilder, they can be over-grown in parts so wear long trousers if you don’t like getting the odd scratch on your legs.
 There are also a number of flatter walks on offer.
 Below I outline some favourites of mine….